Marketplacer-CustomerSuccess/Guidelines/Service Process.md

   What is your expected outcome?

   What is the current scenario?

--Please include screenshots and links if any

-Some things to take note of when creating a technical support request
+Some things to take note of when creating / submitting a technical support request:

-Please provide as much details as possible including screenshots and links if any

-- y This is essential so we can route the request to our team of experts to resolve your issue.
-Please ensure you select the correct problem area to speed up the resolution of your service request.
+- Please make sure that the correct problem area is chosen to speed up the the resolution of your service requests.
+This is essential so we can route the request to our team of experts to resolve your issue.

--
+- You will need to provide as much details as possible including screenshots, links and examples.
+This will enable the engineers to replicate and solve your issue